edwinst/whereami/README.md

 help you orient yourself in large code files, especially after jumping to a location via search.

+For example, when invoked for line 200 of its own source code, `whereami` prints the line

+    ..45: {..148: void print_context(..164: while(*ptr){

+indicating that line 200 is within an anonymous namespace starting at line 45, in fuction `print_context` starting at line 148, in a while loop starting at line 164.

 `whereami` only relies on standard C++ and the availability of 64-bit integer types.
 (The latter requirement could easily be removed.)
 It has been verified to build on 64-bit Windows and Linux.